Deducting Miscellaneous Business Expenses

 Education and training expenses, for yourself as a business owner or for your employees: Other expenses.
 An education expense for business owners may only be deducted if it "maintains or improves skills required in your trade or business," or that it is required by law or regulations for maintaining a license to practice, status, or job.
 Read more about deductions for educational expenses for owners and employees in IRS Publication 970.
 Travel expenses related to deductible education expenses, for business owners or employees, is included in Travel expenses.

 Home office expenses may be deductible.
 Direct expenses for a home office, like purchase of a laptop or filing cabinets, can be included in office expenses.
 Other costs, that are shared between the home office and personal use, like phones, are not deductible in the same way as business expenses for a non-home location.
-See this article on home office expenses for more information.

 Fees associated with the purchase of a franchise, trademark/service mark, or trade name: Other expenses.
 But, if these expenses are part of your purchase of a business or of your business startup, they may need to be amortized rather than listed as expenses.
 Check with your tax advisor.